wifixcort/openchampi/Readme.md

-Be shure that OpenChampi is located in your arduino sketchbook folder
+Be shure that OpenChampi folder is located in your arduino sketchbook folder

-Permision acces

-chmod 755 install.sh

-Run instalation script

-./install.sh
+Put all content of libraries folder into your Arduino libraries folder